dragonblue327/FluentCalculator/README.md

 #### Usage

     just save it as zip and run.
-    you can ignore test project it's not connected to main project (i did it for helping others).
+    you can ignore FluentCalculatorTester file it's not connected to main project (i did it for helping others).

 #### Result
 <img src="https://github.com/dragonblue327/FluentCalculator/blob/main/picFromConsole.png?raw=true">